ProCO-RPHopkins/ProCO-RPHopkins/README.md

 ---

 ### 🚀 About Me
 I’m an AI-first builder who turns messy, real-world workflows into structured, automatable systems.
-Most of my work sits at the intersection of AI, secure/limited environments, and education/justice-tech — places where you can’t just “use the cloud,” so you have to design for context, constraints, and people.
+I build AI-centered workflows that are portable across environments — cloud, local/WSL, offline images, and tool-backed APIs — so teams can actually adopt them.

-I work backwards from the process: capture context → package it for an LLM → capture context → package it for an LLM → return repeatable systems (workflows, docs, service stubs, and deployment-ready images).
+I work backwards from the process: capture context → package it for an LLM → return repeatable systems (workflows, docs, service stubs, and deployment-ready images).
 I’m actively targeting roles like **AI Solutions Architect** and **Forward-Deployed AI Engineer** where this kind of applied, multi-tool AI work is the job.

 ### 🧠 How I Work – Process over Projects
 - **Context engineering:** build prompts/system cards so AI can operate on support, admin, and dev tasks without re-explaining everything.